-Now, it is possible to start the NetFlow probe on the NetFlow Daemon Server.
-One of these applications is the SoftFlowd that has the possibility of exporting NetFlow traffic locally (127.0.0.1) to the UDP port on the same server or to a UDP port on a remote server.
+We will show an example of configuration with a free NetFlow probe software called softflowd.
+It has the possibility of exporting NetFlow traffic locally (127.0.0.1) to an UDP port on the same server or to an UDP port on a remote server.